me

 • Short Answer: Remain an Avid Communicator and Cardboard Enthusiast.

-Long Answer: While my career plans and goals are constantly fluxuating (currently I want to go into HR), my general concensus on the future tends to involve art, music, active living, and communications in some form.
-Whether I sing, play the guitar, or just listen to music; whether I sell art, teach lessons, or just do it on the side; whether I play a sport, learn martial arts, or just do home calisthenics; and whether I become an executive, HR, or assistant, all of these aspects I hope to keep up by ever-changing means.
+Long Answer: While my career plans and goals are constantly fluxuating (currently I’m studying to go into the Paper industry), my general concensus on the future tends to involve art, music, active living, and communications in some form.
+Whether I sing, play the guitar, or just listen to music; whether I sell art, teach lessons, or just do it on the side; whether I play a sport, learn martial arts, or just do home calisthenics; and whether I become an engineer, entrepreneur, or other eclectic, all of these aspects I hope to keep up by ever-changing means.

-If you're interested in seeing more of my art, check out the events tab to see where I might be in the coming weeks!
+If you're interested in seeing more of my art or having me come to an event of yours, check out the events page!
 You can also sign up for my newsletter for infrequent updates on big and little changes.

 I've had my art displayed at NMPL, MHS, the Wabash Honeywell Center, Huntington University, IWU’s 1920 and Kennedy Galleries, and the Fort Wayne Museum of Art.
-I’ve led Art workshops with NMPL, MHS, and WonderSpace!
+I’ve led art workshops with NMPL, MHS, and WonderSpace!
+I’ve spoken and performed on stage in highschool, business pitch competitions with JAG and STARTed UP, at college events like Poetry Night and IWU’s 2025 Runway Show, and hopefully many more to come!